MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-get-started-guide.md

 1. You've completed the process of creating a trial tenant, configuring the sign-in experience, creating your first user, and setting up a sample app.
 Select **Continue** to go to the summary page, where you can either go to the admin center or you can restart the guide to choose different options.

+> [!NOTE]
+> The next time you return to your tenant, you might be prompted to set up additional authentication factors for added security of your tenant admin account.

 <a name='explore-azure-ad-for-customers'></a>

 ## Explore Microsoft Entra ID for customers

-Follow the articles below to learn more about the configuration the guide created for you or to configure your own apps.
+Explore the features set up by the get started guide in the detailed article on [Get started guide features](/entra/external-id/customers/concept-guide-explained).
 You can always come back to the [admin center](https://entra.microsoft.com/) to customize your tenant and explore the full range of configuration options for your tenant.

-> [!NOTE]
-> The next time you return to your tenant, you might be prompted to set up additional authentication factors for added security of your tenant admin account.
+For the latest developer content and resources, see the [External ID for customers Developer Center](https://aka.ms/ciam/dev).

-## Next steps
+## Related content
  - [Register an app in CIAM](how-to-register-ciam-app.md)
  - [Customize user experience for your customers](how-to-customize-branding-customers.md)
  - [Create a sign-up and sign-in user flow](how-to-user-flow-sign-up-sign-in-customers.md)
- - See the [External ID for customers Developer Center](https://aka.ms/ciam/dev) for the latest developer content and resources